Skip to main content

 2. Set up Core extension.

-1. If users have an existing EVM wallet: Hover over Access Existing Wallet, select Seed Phrase, and enter the 24-word seed phrase.
+1. If users have an existing EVM wallet: Access Existing Wallet > Manually enter a recovery phrase and enter the 24 word recovery phrase.

-I access the Avalanche Wallet with a Keystore file
+I accessed the Avalanche Wallet with a Keystore file / quick access password

 NOTE: Users can import their Keystore files directly into an existing Core extension wallet.
 For more information, please check out this import article.